mattermost/mattermost-load-test-ng/docs/config/deployer.md

 Version of Elasticsearch to be deployed.
 Deployments only support AWS OpenSearch versions compatible with ElasticSearch, up to and including ElasticSearch v7.10.0; i.e., the ones prefixed by `Elasticsearch_.`.
 Check [AWS documentation](https://aws.amazon.com/opensearch-service/faqs/) to learn more about the versions and the [`aws` Terraform provider documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/opensearch_domain#engine_version) to learn more about the specific string used.

-## VpcID

-*string*

-Id for the VPC that is going to be associated with the Elasticsearch created instance.
-You can get the VPC Id [here](https://console.aws.amazon.com/vpc/).

-This ID is mandatory is you're going to instantiate an ES service in your cluster.

 ### CreateRole

 *bool*